 The box of 6 bags fits easily inside an empty bucket for storage until needed.

 3. Coconut Fibre compressed bricks.
-Each brick reconstitutes with 50-60 oz of water to produce 10 generous handfuls of coconut fiber; use one handful per sitting to reduce odor and absorb moisture.
-The pack of 10 bricks fit easily into the empty bucket for storage.
+Each brick reconstitutes with to produce 9 quarts of coconut fiber; use one handful per sitting to reduce odor and absorb moisture.
+The pack of 4 bricks fits easily into the empty bucket for storage.

 4. Additional Items To Consider (Stored in empty bucket until needed)